samuel-bohman/xplor/README.md

-# Xplor
+# xplor

-Xplor is a Shiny app that visualizes questionnaire data on a map.
+xplor is a Shiny app that visualizes questionnaire data on a map.